 Klokov discussed that training a back squat is truly training the lower-body.
 When a weightlifting athlete uses a front squat in training, it’s more so to improve your spinal angle and erectors to maintain a stable position during the catch of a clean.

 If you have an athlete that wants to increase their lower-body strength, then back squatting with tempo is one of his preferred methods.
-A ratio Klokov likes to use for weightlifters and back squatting to front squatting is 2:1 (front squat, more so than back squat).
+A ratio Klokov likes to use for weightlifters and back squatting to front squatting is 2:1 (back squat, more so than front squat).

 A great coach is someone who’s open to other methodologies and is hungry for continuous learning.
 Athletes like Klokov are great assets as they continue to make it possible for coaches from all walks of life to learn from a knowledgeable source.